CMSgov/bcda-static-site/sandbox/user_guide.md

 {% include copy_snippet.md code=client_secret %}
 </div>

-Back in Swagger, you’ll enter the client ID as the username, and the secret as the password.
+Back in Swagger, you’ll enter the client ID and secret.

 * Click the "Authorize" button when you've entered your credentials, then "Close"